-Two years after the UK voted to leave the European Union, it has become clear beyond doubt that the process is being used, and abused, to fundamentally redraft the legal and social foundations of the internet, our access to it, and our use of it, under the guise of “taking back control”.
-We must not assume that any domestic equivalents or eliminations of European digital laws will be any better than what they replaced; we must proceed on the understanding that the removal of European safeguards will not protect our industry our or users.
+Two and a half years after the UK voted to leave the European Union, it has become clear beyond doubt that the process is being used, and abused, to fundamentally redraft the legal and social foundations of the internet, our access to it, and our use of it, under the guise of “taking back control”.
+We must not assume that any domestic equivalents or eliminations of European digital laws will be any better than what they replaced; we must not assume that our sector will be consulted or respected; and we must proceed on the understanding that the removal of European safeguards will not protect our industry our or users.